 3. Make sure you sit correctly

 When you are sat at your desk all day, it can become easy to adopt poor posture habits.
-Most of us will end up slouching, having our legs crossed, leaning over our desk, twisting and turning uncomfortably, sitting for too long in one position, straining your neck to look at the monitor and many more bad habits which contribute to poor posture.
+Most of us will end up slouching, having our legs crossed, leaning over our desk, twisting and turning uncomfortably, sitting for too long in one position, straining your neck to look at the monitor and many more bad habits which contribute to poor desk posture.
 Sitting correctly is vital to avoiding injuries:

 - Ensure your lower back is properly supported